 The reason for Slovenia’s failure of fulfilling its vision lies in the period of 1989-1991, the period of Slovenian pretended political unity.
 I denote it as pretended since the political parties that united in the democratic coalition (DEMOS) had only one common goal, which was independent and sovereign Slovenia.
 However, once Slovenia gained its independence it showed that the second goal of parties united in the coalition was to gain freedom to carry out their very diverse and opposing goals, based on various and often state-degrading interests.

 This is also where the reason for the lack of any kind of social or economic plans for the future independent country lies.
 Consequence of the fact that our country was established by self-interested politicians with opposing agendas is the situation we have to face today.
-But not only did the pretended political unity of DEMOS create political and economic issues we face today, but it is at the same time nowadays used to create divisions among Slovenes in case of almost any political decision, which also always succeeds regardless of the topic at issue.
+But not only did the pretended political unity of DEMOS create political and economic issues we face today.
+But it is at the same time nowadays used to create divisions among Slovenes in case of almost any political decision, which also always succeeds regardless of the topic at issue.

 Reset and Reconsideration Needed